spectram/astrospectram/content/research.md

 Studying the small-scale properties of gas in these environments will offer clues to various open quandaries in galaxy evolution: On what scales are metals mixed?
 Do low and high ions have different coherence scales?
 How does it vary with the environment?

 One powerful observational technique employed to study gas is QSO absorption line spectroscopy which uses background [Quasi-Stellar Objects (QSOs)](https://en.wikipedia.org/wiki/Quasar) as flashlights to look through dark foreground gas reservoirs.
 On the way to our telescopes, the light from the background source picks up ‘absorption signatures’ left by metals (elements) in the intervening gas.
 Thus “illuminating” the intervening non-luminous gas along the pencil beam.
 By analysing the spectral imprints of the ions residing in the foreground gas reservoirs (ISM, CGM, IGrM, ICM, IGM) on the spectra of targeted background QSOs, we can study the physical and chemical properties of the foreground medium.
+Below, I discuss 3 past works in collaboration with Anand Narayanan, Jane Charlton, Bart Wakker, Blair Savage, et al.

 >Studying gas reservoirs using information conveyed by tiny ions through passerby messengers that were sent out across spacetime by distant luminous sources.